 - Note that the final train to London on the evening of 8 September leaves Newcastle at 21:33, the last train to Bristol leaves at 18:40, the last train to Birmingham leaves at 19:42, and the last train to Aberdeen leaves at 19:46.
 It is a 25-minute walk or 5-minute taxi ride from the conference venue to the station – so we hope you will stay until the end and not leave early!

 Newcastle International Airport is close to the city centre with regular Metro and bus services.
 There are frequent flights to hubs such as London Heathrow, London Gatwick, Amsterdam Schiphol, and Paris CDG.
 The airport code is NCL.

 There is a wide range of accommodation in Newcastle, from budget hostels to luxury hotels, with plenty of affordable options and all the main hotel chains as well as many independent hotels.
 We are not offering any recommendations, but please contact us if you are finding it difficult to locate suitable accommodation.

 All delegates must be a member of ASLE-UKI or the international ASLE affiliate association in their country (or EASLCE for members in Europe).
 Links to international ASLE Affiliates can be found at https://asle.org.uk/membership/.
 If there is no ASLE Affiliate in your country you are encouraged to join ASLE-UKI, but it is not compulsory.

-The organisers aim to publish a selection of articles based on the best papers on the conference theme as a special themed issue of Green Letters, the journal of ASLE-UKI.
+The organisers aim to publish a selection of articles based on the best papers on the conference theme either as an edited collection or as a special themed journal issue, depending on the number and quality of submissions.

-For further information, please contact the conference organiser, Professor Brycchan Carey; email@example.com
+For further information about either the main conference or the virtual event, please contact the conference organiser, Professor Brycchan Carey; firstname.lastname@example.org